-Thursley National Nature Reserve
+Thursley Common National Nature Reserve

-This lovely nature reserve has miles of footpaths taking you to fine heathland, ponds, lakes and deciduous woodland.
+This lovely nature reserve has miles of boardwalks and footpaths taking you to fine heathland, ponds, lakes and deciduous woodland.
 It's one of the finest areas in the country for wildlife with birds including woodlark, Dartford warbler, nightjar, stonechat, whinchat and curlew.
 Also look out for some very rare butterflies including silver-studded blue, white-letter hairstreak and purple emperor.
 In the heathland area you may see reptiles such as the rare sand lizard and smooth snake.
 Rare dragonfly and damselfly can be spotted around the pools and lakes.
 In the fen and open water area you can see various water loving birds such as great crested grebe, mute swan, coot, water rail and little grebe.
 Finally in the woodland area you can see woodpeckers, woodcock, redstart, tawny owl, nightingale and hawfinch.

-This circular walk starts at the car park and takes you across Thursley Common to Silkmill Pond and Warren Mere.
+This circular walk starts at the Moat car park and takes you across Thursley Common to Silkmill Pond and Warren Mere.
 You then head across Ockley Common and pass Pudmore Pond before returning to the car park.